Homemade Chocolate Hobnobs

 Leave the biscuits to cool while you melt the chocolate.

-Set a pan of water to boil and break the chocolate into squares, putting it into a mixing bowl with the butter.
+Set a pan of water to boil and break the chocolate into squares.
+Then, put it into a mixing bowl with the butter.
 Place the mixing bowl into your saucepan, and allow the hot water to melt your chocolate, stirring often to get it nice and even.

 - • 125g Soft light brown sugar